agrogeophy/2nd_agrogeophysics_seminar/web/index.md

 ### Program overview

-The committee is currently working on the call for abstracts and will then assemble a final by January 31st [seminar program](program).
+The committee is currently working on the call for abstracts and will then assemble a final program by January 31st [seminar program](program).

 <hr>